ajaysathvik/bi0s_Hardware_tasks/Bandit.md

 The password is wbWdlBxEir4CaE8LaPhauuOo6pwRmrDw<br />

 #### Learned:<br />
-    xxd -r command to covert a hexadump file to bin file.<br />
+    xxd -r command to covert a hexadump file to bin file.
-    How to uncompress different types of files.<br />
+    How to uncompress different types of files.

 ## LEVEL 13 --> 14